GabrielAldiney/Java-RememberingSpring/README.md

 # Java Spring Warm-up

-This project serves as a warm-up to revisit Java concepts with Spring, marking the start of the Java Spring Intensive week with the great professor Nelio Alves.
+This project serves as a warm-up to revisit key Java concepts with Spring, kicking off the Java Spring Intensive week led by the great professor Nelio Alves.

+Technologies used:
+- Java
+- Spring Framework (Spring Data JPA, Spring Web)
+- H2 Database

-I used Java, Spring with H2 database, Spring Data JPA, and Spring Web, all running on WSL with Ubuntu 22.04.
+All running smoothly on WSL with Ubuntu 22.04.

-## Contact

 For any questions or feedback, feel free to reach out: